Compost Worm Feeding Guide: What to Feed your Red Wigglers with Tips and Feeding Chart

-- Worms have a sweet tooth so most fruits are a great idea (just not citrus).
-Compost worms love bananas and banana peels, grapes, melon, pears, berries, peaches, apples, and avocado (but not the pit or rinds)
+- Bananas, grapes, melon, pears, berries, peaches, apples, and avocado (but not the pit or rinds)

 - Crushed egg shells